Dustin Hoffman: 1967–1969: The Graduate and breakthrough

 Turner Classic Movies critic Rob Nixon notes that Hoffman represented "a new generation of actors".
 He credits Hoffman with breaking "the mold of the traditional movie star and brought to their roles a new candor, ethnicity, and eagerness to dive deep into complex, even unlikable characters."
 Nixon expands on the significance of the film to Hoffman's career: "In The Graduate, he created a lasting resonance as Ben Braddock that made him an overnight sensation and set him on the road to becoming one of our biggest stars and most respected actors."
 Hoffman, however, mostly credits director Mike Nichols for taking a great risk in giving him, a relative unknown, the starring role: "I don't know of another instance of a director at the height of his powers who would take a chance and cast someone like me in that part.
 It took tremendous courage."

 Critic Sam Kashner observed strong similarities between Hoffman's character and that of Nichols when he previously acted with Elaine May in the comedy team of Nichols and May.
 "Just close your eyes and you'll hear a Mike Nichols—Elaine May routine in any number of scenes."
 Buck Henry also noticed that "Dustin picked up all these Nichols habits, which he used in the character.
 Those little noises he makes are straight from Mike", he says.

-After completing The Graduate, Hoffman turned down most of the film roles offered to him, preferring to go back to New York and continue performing in live theater.
+After completing The Graduate Hoffman turned down most of the film roles offered to him, preferring to go back to New York and continue performing in live theater.
 He returned to Broadway to appear in the title role of the musical Jimmy Shine.
 Hoffman won a Drama Desk Award for Outstanding Performance.
+"I was a theater person.
+That's how my friends were, too, Gene Hackman and Bobby Duvall.
+I wasn't going to be a movie star.
+I wasn't going to sell out.
+We wanted to be really good actors.
+I told them, "I'm going out to make this movie.
+Don't worry, I'm coming right back."